 Too many cooks in the kitchen!

-As we dive deeper into Google’s Team Drive functionality, many of us have realized the weeds we are getting ourselves, our educators, and our students into.
-Originally, the purpose of Team Drives was to provide a platform for open access use with a similar permission model as other content in Drive.
-However, Unlike the files stored in My Drive, the content located within a Team Drive is owned by the domain and not an individual user.
+As we dive deeper into Google’s Shared Drive functionality, many of us have realized the weeds we are getting ourselves, our educators, and our students into.
+Originally, the purpose of Shared Drives was to provide a platform for open access use with a similar permission model as other content in Drive.
+However, Unlike the files stored in My Drive, the content located within a Shared Drive is owned by the domain and not an individual user.

 I’m a fan of the kitchen so I’m going to lay out why this new role is so important:

-As of October 2018, Google’s update on roles means you will no longer have to struggle with the choice of granting full access or edit access as there will be a new default role for anyone added to a Team.
-This new role, Content Manager, will be able to edit, reorganize, and delete Team Drive content, however the power to modify Team Drive membership or settings will not be included.
-This new role flips the entire naming dynamic as well, so those with full access are now Managers, the default and newest role being the Content Manager, users with the ability to add and edit (not move) are Contributors, those with comment-only access are now Commenters, and those who only have access to view files are aptly named, Viewers.
+As of October 2018, Google’s update on roles means you will no longer have to struggle with the choice of granting full access or edit access as there will be a new default role for anyone added to a Shared Drive.
+Content Manager is able to edit, reorganize, and delete Shared Drive content, however the power to modify Shared Drive membership or settings will not be included.
+This role flips the entire naming dynamic as well, so those with full access are now Managers, the default and newest role being the Content Manager, users with the ability to add and edit (not move) are Contributors, those with comment-only access are now Commenters, and those who only have access to view files are aptly named, Viewers.

-Within the k12 space, this will greatly assist administrators in granting permissions without giving away the control necessary to keep a tight ship and preventing data loss.
-Although the new roles will assist in preventing data loss, it is important to also consider how many users have Content Manager access to ensure data and resources are organized and accounted for.
-Data loss in the field of Education is an essential part of our jobs and Team Drive roles can help us to control our data while utilizing these fantastic delegated roles.
+Within the k12 space, this added granularity of powers will greatly assist administrators in granting permissions without giving away the control necessary to keep a tight ship and preventing data loss.
+Although the roles assist in preventing data loss, it is important to also consider how many users have Content Manager access to ensure data and resources are organized and accounted for.
+Data loss in the field of Education is an essential part of our jobs and Shared Drive roles can help us to control our data while utilizing these fantastic delegated roles.